MadLittleMods/fps-aim-analyzer/dev-notes.md

  - `Xvfb`: X virtual framebuffer
     - Also `xvfb-run` to run a command in a virtual framebuffer (this will start and stop xvfb for you)
     - `xvfb-run --server-num 99 --server-args "-ac -screen 0 1920x1080x24" firefox`: Run Firefox in
-      a virtual framebuffer with a 1920x1080 screen with 24-bit color depth.
+      a virtual framebuffer with a 1920x1080 display with 24-bit color depth.
  - `Xephyr`: Nested X server that runs as an X application.
 It's basically a way to create a new X11 screen that appears as a window on your desktop.
-    - `Xephyr :99 -screen 1920x1080x24`: Creates a new 1920x1080 screen with 24-bit
+    - `Xephyr :99 -screen 1920x1080x24`: Creates a new 1920x1080 display with 24-bit
       color depth.
-Then you can run `DISPLAY=:99 firefox` to run Firefox on that screen.
+Then you can run `DISPLAY=:99 firefox` to run Firefox on that display.
     - `xdpyinfo -display :99` to see the display info.
  - https://github.com/a-ba/squint/: `squint` is command that duplicates the output of a monitor into a X11 window.
  - https://github.com/Xpra-org/xpra/: Has the ability to access existing desktop sessions via it's [shadowing feature](https://github.com/Xpra-org/xpra/blob/master/docs/Usage/Shadow.md).